 Product details of the LightRun Plate

-Purified plasmid DNA or purified PCR fragments with primer premixed in 96 well microtiter plates.
+Purified plasmid DNA or purified PCR fragments with primer premixed in 96 well PCR plates with V-shaped wells.

 - chromatogram (.ab1, ABI file)